 Bowdoin meal plans are available for use at Bowdoin dining halls only.

-23. Will the dining halls open between meal periods?
+23. Are the dining halls open between meal periods?

-The dining halls will be closed between meals so dining service staff can thoroughly sanitize and disinfect the facilities.
+The dining halls are closed between meals so dining service staff can thoroughly sanitize and disinfect the facilities.

-24. Will dining service have student jobs available?
+24. Does dining service have student jobs available?

-We anticipate being able to have students work in the dining halls this semester—they are an integral part of our program and we look forward to seeing them again.
+Dining services has a limited number of students working in the dining halls this semester—they are an integral part of our program and we are happy to see them again.
 Students interested in working for dining should contact the Student Employment Office.
-We will not be able to have student employees in our Smith Union retail operations.
+We are not able to have student employees in our Smith Union retail operations.